sage-code/maj/README.md

 **Cases:**

-Maj is designed for quick informal chat, and to make friends on-line.
-It is a logic language it can be used also for debates, study and entertainment.
+Maj is designed for quick chat, and to make friends on-line.
+It is a logic language it can be used also for debates, study, programming and entertainment.
 Maj is a Romance language.
-Words are similar to Romance languages but not the same.
+Words are similar to other Romance languages but not the same.
+Maj words are abbreviated.

 Maj is similar to Esperanto, except is much more simpler.
 Maj has shorter words and simpler grammar so it can be quickly learned by anyone who knows Latin alphabet.
-Initial documentation to learn Maj is written using English but we hope someone will eventually help to make documentation in other languages.
+Initial documentation to learn Maj is written using English but we hope someone will eventually help us to make documentation in other languages.

 **Rad more:** [case](case.md)